Sharm El Sheikh: Climate

 The city experiences a subtropical arid climate, classified by the Köppen–Geiger system as hot desert (BWh).
 Temperatures are just short of a tropical climate.
 Typical temperatures range from 18 to 23 C in January and 33 to 37 C in August.
 The temperature of the Red Sea in this region ranges from 21 to 28 C over the course of the year.

 Marsa Alam, Kosseir and Sharm El Sheikh have the warmest winter night temperatures of cities and resorts in Egypt.

 The highest recorded temperature was 46 °C on 3 June 2013, and the lowest recorded temperature was 5 °C on 23 February 2000.

 Economy and tourism

-Sharm El Sheikh was formerly a port, but commercial shipping has been greatly reduced as the result of strict environmental laws introduced in the 1990s.
-Until 1982, there was only a military port in Sharm El Sheikh, on the northern part of Marsa Bareka.
-The civilian port development started in the mid-1980s, when the Sharem-al-Maya Bay became the city's main yacht and service port.